mnfds/3D-Spline-on-website/README.md

 # Simple 3D Assets Website

 Welcome to my first project where I explore the exciting world of 3D web design!
-This website showcases simple yet captivating 3D assets created using Spline, providing users with an engaging and interactive experience.
+This website showcases simple yet captivating 3D assets that I created myself using Spline, providing users with an engaging and interactive experience.

 ## 🚀 Features